 - The Grand Palace is listed among the UNESCO World Heritage Sites and once you are here you will understand why this building is so revered.
 The stunning architecture and sparkling grandeur will keep you captivated for hours.

 - If you are a big fan of royal buildings and history then your next stop should be the Palais Royal.
-The doors are opened to the public during summer and the building is just a short distance from the Grand Palace.
+The doors are opened to the public during the summer and the building is just a short distance from the Grand Palace.
 They can easily be seen together, with a quick lunch-stop in between.

 - While you are in Brussels do not forget to the visit the famous Horta Museum.
 One of the forerunners of Art Nouveau, Victor Horta, lived in this house which has been converted into a very interesting museum.